Mathematics and Statistics

 The 195th ESGI will be held on 20-24 July 2026 at the University of Exeter.

-The European Study Group with Industry (ESGI) is a week-long workshop that brings together mathematical scientists and data scientists and partners from business, industry, and government.
+The European Study Group with Industry (ESGI) is a week-long workshop that brings together mathematical and data scientists with partners from business, industry, and government.
 Partners present a mathematical or computational problem.
-Conference participants form focus groups and work on finding a solution.
-ESGIs are internationally recognised as a cost-effective means of making significant progress on solving real-world problems in a short amount of time.
+Participants then form focus groups and work on finding a solution.
+ESGIs are internationally recognised as a cost-effective means of making significant progress on solving current industry problems in a short amount of time.
 Several ESGI events are held throughout Europe as a core activity of the European Consortium for Mathematics in Industry.

-To apply for a conference fee waiver, please fill out the application form for financial support to attend ESGI195 .
+To apply for a fully funded place including accommodation and subsistence, please fill out the application form.
 The application deadline is the 10 May 2026.

 ESGI 195 will follow the traditional ESGI format:

-• Starting 10:00 on Monday organisations presents their challenges to the academic participants
+• Starting 10:00 on Monday partners presents their challenges to the academic participants

 • The participating mathematicians, computer scientists and data scientists split into groups and, for the next three days, intensely work on idea brainstorming, model building, and problem solving.
 Each group is supported by a facilitator.